Finding the Best Places to Retire Since 2006!

 Tucked in the bluegrass pastures of north central Kentucky, friendly Bardstown and is known as the "Bourbon Capital of the World."
 It is Kentucky's second oldest city and the first stop on its Bourbon Trail, a tour of the state's bourbon distilleries.
 Rand McNally has also named Bardstown as the "Most Beautiful Small Town in America."

 The well kept downtown, with its historic red and blond brick buildings, including the old courthouse, is much of the reason why.
 The Old Talbot Tavern, the historic (haunted) mansion Wickland, the Oscar Getz Whiskey Museum, Old Bardstown Village, the Basilica of St. Joseph and two distilleries, Heaven Hill and Jim Beam, are all testaments to the rich local history.
 Residents enjoy an opry, a community theater, an arts society and the popular Kentucky Bourbon Festival.
 The restaurant scene is made up of family diners, delis and steakhouses.
 There are some box stores, including Walmart, but many merchants are locally owned boutiques and galleries.
 Neighborhoods have a rural quality, and although there is new construction, many homes are older brick ranch ramblers.

-Just outside of town, Federal Hill is the centerpiece of My Old Kentucky Home State Park, which features the mansion that inspired Stephen Foster's song.
-It also has an 18-hole golf course, an amphitheater and a theater company.
+Just outside of town, My Old Kentucky Home State Park is home to the mansion, Federal Hill, that inspired Stephen Foster's famous song.
+The Park also has an 18-hole golf course, an amphitheater and a theater company.
 Although heavily regulated, boating and fishing are allowed on nearby Sympson and Barton Lakes.